Kometa-Team/Kometa/docs/config/settings.md

 Asset Searches can happen in a number of ways.

-* Any Collection specified under the `collections` header in a Metadata File.
+* Any Collection specified under the `collections` header in a Collection File.
-* Any Item specified under the `metadata` header in a Metadata File.
+* Any Item specified under the `metadata` header in a Collection File.
 * Any Playlist specified under the `playlists` header in a Playlist File.
 * Any Item in a library that is running the `assets_for_all` Library Operation.
 * Any Item that has an Overlay applied to it.